ibm-cloud-docs/virtual-servers/faq_servers_general.md

    * You might need to boot into your operating system's rescue mode to be able to reset your password.
 For more information, see [Launching rescue mode](/docs/vsi?topic=virtual-servers-launching-rescue#launching-rescue).

 If these have all been checked and you are still unable to connect to the server using the password, please contact support using a ticket and request a password reset.
 Support will need to reboot the server to reset the password, so prepare to approve the reboot and set a maintenance timeframe for completion.
 Most password resets can be accomplished in 15 minutes.
 In the {{site.data.keyword.cloud_notm}} console, you can create a ticket by going to **Support > Create a case** and use the subject *Accounts & access*.

+## How do I cancel a server or device?
+{: #how-to-cancel-device}

+You can cancel a device at any time through the IBM Cloud console.
+Go to the [Device List](https://cloud.ibm.com/classic/devices).
+Click Actions for the device you want to cancel, and select the cancel option from the menu.
+For more information on the cancellation process, review the [Cancel](docs/vsi?topic=virtual-servers-managing-virtual-servers#cancel) topic.

 ## Are LVM partitions supported as a valid file system?
 {: #are-lvm-partitions-supported-as-a-valid-filesystem-}